Wyoming Resource Education Days

 If you spend any time in Wyoming, you have an appreciation for the vastness and abundance of natural resources.
 You may even wonder to yourself, who will be here to care for those natural resources after I am gone?

-WyRED rotates throughout the state and was held at the H Diamond W Youth Camp near Grass Creek June 13-16, 2022.
+WyRED rotates throughout the state and was held at the Pathfinder Ranches in June 2024.
 This camp is intended for youth ages 14-18 as well as adults who be on the ground working with local ranches and seeing best management practices for conservation.
 Really, who wouldn’t want to learn more about plant identification, soils, grazing, resource planning and management decisions?
 We had a great lineup of natural resource managers who involved students in their career field.
-The campers were led through an aspen revegetation assessment, learned about large predators and saw beaver dam analogs with the Wyoming Game & Fish Department.
-The US Forest Service brought us to a grazing lease and shared about public land management.
-We sat down with Donny Love from the LU Ranch to share campfire stories about drought, predators, knee high grass and keeping a bank account of grass, land or money, before helping him start a water well.
-With so many great subjects, campers had a lot to choose from when they picked a topic for their group presentations.

 Throughout the week, campers were learning components of the Range Contest held on the last day.
 This contest includes: plant identification, ecological site identification, similarity index, beef cattle habitat evaluation, sage grouse habitat evaluation and a ranch plan map.
-Glenrock 4-H won the contest with members, Anna, Cora and Kayla Grant.
-The Andrew family from Burlington won second place with members Raygen, Rulon and Raiden.
+Glenrock 4-H was the high team with members Cora, Kayla, Daniel and Jess Grant.
+The second high team was Chief Washakie FFA with members Zane Lentsch, beckett Tharp, Breanna Draper and Dash Hart.
+Rachel Grant was the top adult.

 Campers also received individual awards:

-WyRED moves to Northeast Wyoming in 2023 near either Buffalo or Sundance.
+WyRED moves to Carbon County in 2025 near Saratoga.
 If this camp sounds like something you, your child, your youth group, your school or your business would like to become a part of, contact Mae Smith, msmith@sheridan.edu.
 Check out our website: https://www.wyomingrangelands.org/wyred for more information.

 WyRED